akumar282/Matchbox/README.md

+# Matchbox
+Welcome to Matchbox!
+Where innovation ignites...
+Our web application connects developers to projects that align with their interests, experience, and values

+## Documentation
+Frontend
+* Javascript (React)
+* React router-dom
+* MUI

+Backend
+* AWS amplify
+* GraphQL
+* DyanamoDB

 ## Inspiration
 Our team was inspired by our university’s CS community.
 Being surrounded by talented developers, and as developers ourselves, we wanted to have a resource that would allow us to find projects we were passionate about.